log-10x/terraform-aws-tenx-lambda/README.md

 # 10x AWS Lambda Terraform Module

 This Terraform module simplifies the deployment of an AWS Lambda function for the 10x engine.
-It acts as a wrapper to deploy a pre-built Lambda function from a public S3 bucket maintained by Log10x, allowing users to configure the Lambda with custom settings such as memory, timeout, tags, and application-specific options.
+It acts as a wrapper to deploy a pre-built function from a public S3 bucket maintained by Log10x, allowing users to configure the Lambda with custom settings such as memory, timeout, tags, and application-specific options.

 ## Features